 Here’s an added bonus: use the promo code “BIGGAMEHUNTER” when you check out to receive a 15% discount any order you place through Lucky Shot on their web site (to include, but not limited to this bottle opener).

 In addition to their bottle openers, Lucky Shot also makes a line of shot, whiskey, and pint glasses that have bullets embedded in them.
 Handing someone a drink that looks like it literally stopped a bullet is a sure fire way to get a reaction because it’s such a unique idea.

 So, if you’re looking for a unique present for someone who enjoys guns and shooting, then this is the perfect gift for them.

 Just like with the bottle opener, you can buy your drinking glass with a bullet embedded in it directly from Lucky Shot on their web site as well as on Amazon.
-Finally, the 15% discount any order you place through the Lucky Shot web site also applies to these whiskey glasses if you use the promo code “BIGGAMEHUNTER” when you check out.
+Finally, use promo code “BIGGAMEHUNTER” when you order through the Lucky Shot web site to receive a 15% discount.

 16 and 17.
 Buck, Buck, Moose and Duck, Duck, Goose